QTIM-Lab/RetinavsFace_ROP/README.md

 Data Directory: images with file structure of [train, val, test]/[faces, retinas]/[images]

-Model Path: (path and name of where to save model) OR (path and name of trained model
+Model Path: (path and name of location to save model) OR (path and name of trained model)